JSAbrahams/mamba_doc/features/modules/state_stateless.md

 ```

 Ensuring that something has no state allows us to enforce the above rule, as the same function or method will always return the same value for the same input.
-In a `stateless`, we cannot have mutable top level definitions, which allows use to enforce this rules as its internal state can never change.
+In a `stateless`, we cannot have mutable top level definitions, which allows use to enforce this rules as its internal state can never change:
 ```
 stateless MyStateless
   def f(x: Int): Int => x * 2